How A Franchise Player’s Departure Impacts NFL Team Fan Bases

 Looking into very recent football history, some notorious transfers divided fan bases emotionally.
 The graph below looks into some of the most dichotomous trades and how fans either lent their support or disapproval afterward.

 After leaving the New England Patriots for the Tampa Bay Buccaneers, Tom Brady was able to receive much more support than most.
 Of the 1,007 NFL fans we spoke to, 65% said they supported his arrival to the new team.
-It’s safe to say things are certainly going well for him in Tampa Bay: As recently as Nov.
-3, Brady reclaimed the NFL touchdown record in an intense victory over the New York Giants.
+It’s safe to say things are certainly going well for him in Tampa Bay: Brady reclaimed the NFL career touchdown record in November from Drew Brees.

 And speaking of the Giants, Odell Beckham Jr. wasn’t able to garner nearly the support that Tom Brady was for leaving his team.
 Only half of OBJ fans were able to lend support when he left for the Cleveland Browns.
 OBJ may be OK with that, however, as just eight short months after his departure, he became the highest-paid receiver in the entire league.